-Traveling with a private driver and guide is certainly the best way to experience any destination within Egypt, as the expertise of your guide and the comfort of being in secure hands is the perfect way to discover fascinating landscapes, historical monuments, and cultural landmarks.
+Traveling with a private driver and guide is certainly the best way to experience any destination within Egypt, as the expertise and the comfort of being in secure hands is the perfect way to discover fascinating landscapes, historical monuments, and cultural landmarks.

 The driver’s knowledge of local roads, driving culture, and ways to avoid traffic comes in handy and has visitors at key sites within minutes.
 Convenient drop-off points right in front of monuments and museums make this form of travel popular.

 Air-conditioned and comfortable vehicles make it easy to sit back, relax, and enjoy the surrounding scenery, rather than worrying about departure times, reading road signs, or missing the appropriate turn on your luxury Egypt tour.

 Drivers up for a challenge can rent a car from major car rental agencies in main cities such as Cairo or Luxor, with drivers traveling on the right side of the road.

-Car rental gives you freedom of movement on your time, but requires extra attention to navigate vehicles traveling in seemingly made-up lanes, with no peak hour appearing to apply.
+Car rental gives you freedom of movement on your time, but requires extra attention to navigate vehicles traveling in seemingly made-up lanes.

 Buses are popular and easy modes of transportation in Egypt, widely used to connect nearby places like Cairo and Giza, or distant cities like Cairo and Alexandria, perhaps reserved for more adventurous travelers.

 The bus system is far more varied than the railway network, giving you better reach to places beyond the Nile valley, with frequent stops making the journey a little longer than you may think, but providing a truly local experience.